GeovaneJefferson/timemachine/README.md

 #### Still not enough space for a new backup?
   Time Machine will alert you at Time Machine's main window, asking you to manually delete some file(s)/folder(s), so it can proceed with the backup.

-## Behind The Scenes:
-On the main Time Machine's window, will show base information about your backup device.
-Such as:
-* Backup HD/SSD Name
-* Free space of the backup HD/SSD
-* When last backup was made
-* When the next backup will occur
-* Device connectivity

 ## One Time Mode
 * Will automatically back up at first boot, if the schedule time to do so has passed.